 The IceCube Neutrino Observatory is a particle detector at the South Pole that records the interactions of a nearly massless subatomic particle called the neutrino.
 IceCube searches for neutrinos from the most violent astrophysical sources: events like exploding stars, gamma-ray bursts, and cataclysmic phenomena involving black holes and neutron stars.

-The High-Altitude Water Cherenkov, or HAWC, experiment in Mexico is a new initiative at the crossroads between particle physics and astronomy.
-Its main goal is to survey the northern sky for steady and transient sources of high-energy gamma rays and thereby help discover the sources of galactic and extragalactic cosmic rays.
-Construction of the detector was completed in January 2015.
+The High-Altitude Water Cherenkov, or HAWC, experiment is a TeV-energy-scale gamma-rayobservatory located at high altitude in Mexico.
+Its primary goal is to survey the Northern Hemisphere sky for steady and transient high-energy gamma rays and thereby determine the sources of Galactic cosmic rays.
+The instrument’s construction was completed in January 2015.
+The Southern Wide-field Gamma-ray Observatory (SWGO) is a Southern Hemisphere counterpart of HAWC that is currently in the research and development phase.

 DM-Ice, or Dark Matter-Ice, is searching for dark matter in the Southern Hemisphere.
 The goal is to perform a search for dark matter using the time variation resulting from the motion of the detector relative to the dark matter halo as a signature.
 If confirmed, the observation would revolutionize our understanding of particle physics and cosmology.
 A prototype detector is currently deployed at the South Pole and a next-generation engineering detector array, part of the Cosine-100 experiment, is currently running deep underground in Korea.